 Handmade with heavy-duty materials, time-tested styles, and innovative designs, Martin Guitar's Standard Series delivers classic acoustic and acoustic-electric guitars that any musician will love to play.

 Ideal for: Fingerpicking, mild strumming for indie/folk, and singer-songwriters.

 The Grand Concert acoustic shape, a.k.a the double-O guitar, is the thinnest (body depth) among the shapes we’ve covered so far.
 I’m talking about a thin soundbox with a small upper and larger lower bout.

 The Double-O guitar is almost identical to the classical guitar shape.
 Its dimensions make it comfortable and well suited for players with small hands or stature.
 Therefore, they are often chosen for young students or kids.

 Again, the shape will deprive you of some low-end.
-Moreover, it detracts from the overall volume/projection of the guitar as well.
+Moreover, it also detracts from the overall volume/projection of the guitar.
 This makes it more suited for singer-songwriters or fingerstyle players than for big strumming in pop or rock scenarios.

 What does a Grand Concert guitar sound like?